1j01/anypalette.js/README.md

 - `options.fileExt` (optional) - the file extension, if you have it, *excluding* the dot, e.g. `"pal"` - can be obtained from `options.fileName` or `options.file` or `options.filePath`
 - `callback(error, palette)` (required) - called when palette loading is finished, either with an error (in the first argument) or a `Palette` (in the second)

-Note: the callback is asynchronous to allow for file loading, but all palette parsing is currently synchronous.
+Note: the callback is asynchronous to allow for file loading, but all the palette parsing is currently synchronous.

 ### `AnyPalette.load(file, callback)`

-Shortcut to load from a [`File`](https://developer.mozilla.org/en-US/docs/Web/API/File) - equivalent to passing `{file: file}` as `options`.
+Shortcut to load from a [`File`](https://developer.mozilla.org/en-US/docs/Web/API/File) - equivalent to passing `{file: file}` for `options`.

 ### `AnyPalette.load(filePath, callback)`

-Shortcut to load from a file path in Node.js - equivalent to passing `{filePath: filePath}` as `options`.
+Shortcut to load from a file path in Node.js - equivalent to passing `{filePath: filePath}` for `options`.

 ### class `Palette` extends `Array`